Code-Institute-Submissions/the-shamans-cat/README.md

 5. As a potential client looking for a shamanic energy healer, I can find out about the shamanic healer, what sessions entail, read testimonials, view pricing and can contact the practitioner via the contact form to book a session.
 6. As a returning visitor, deciding to work with the practitioner, I can find the pricing and contact details easily.
 7. As any site visitor, I can check out the practitioner on social media by clicking on the social media icons in the footer.
-8. As any site visitor I can use the contact form to contact the practitioner and/or ask for information.
+8. As any site visitor I can use the contact form to contact the practitioner and ask for information.

 ---